In Progress Research

 • First, we’re examining how propaganda from authoritarian regimes shows up in LLM training data, which in turn can shape the output for these models, making it more favorable to their cause.

-• Second, we’re developing automated tools to detect and analyze “information reuse” — where content produced by malign actors is reused by other online news sources.
+• Second, we’re developing automated tools to detect and analyze “narrative diffusion” — where content produced by malign actors is reused by other online news sources.
 As the supply of digital information grows, amplifying information becomes more crucial than producing it.
 However, most methods for analysis aren’t able to capture this amplifying effect.
 While these tools are language agnostic and can be used to study a range of context, in an ongoing project we specifically focus on the impact of Russian state-owned media on U.S. media coverage of the Russo-Ukraine war.

 • Third, plenty of research focuses on algorithmic ranking on U.S.-based social media platforms.
 We’re studying whether authoritarian regimes, specifically China, use algorithmic ranking to their own advantage, specifically by upranking state sources.